Photos from One of Berlin's Oldest Red Light Districts

 I met Sabine when she was sitting on the stairs next to my house.
 It took all my courage to ask her if I could take a picture.
 Before that evening I’d never thought to take pictures of anything involving prostitution.
-As a woman living around the red light district in Berlin, hardly any of the sex workers on the street looked me in the eye.
-But the barrier that had always been there between me and that world, blew open through my encounter with Sabine.
+As a woman living around the Kurfürstenstraße in Berlin, hardly any of the sex workers on the street look me in the eye.
+But the barrier that had always been there between me and that world, blew open by my encounter with Sabine.

-I wasn’t interested in capturing portraits of sex workers; it was more about showing the character of the district.
-Hoping to learn more, I ended up stepping into OLGA, a counseling center in the district for sex workers from the area.
-The center has the atmosphere of a living room and offers all kinds of assistance for everyday life, such as beds, showers, and clean injecting equipment.
-There’s a strict ‘No Men’ policy that allows sex workers to take a break from the stress of the street.
-I started volunteering at OLGA one day a week and at the same time worked on a photo project with the women frequenting the shelter, where they were given cameras to show their reality in a new way.

 Videos by VICE

 Getting to know these women, walking around the area with them, I got a deeper insight into their day-to-day struggles.
-It opened up my neighborhood for me, and changed the way I photographed it—it turned me off of needlessly loud pictures.
+It opened up my neighbourhood for me, and changed the way I photographed it – it turned me off needlessly loud pictures.
 Working on this series, I was looking to recreate the mood that lingers in the area without being explicit.

 See more of Kathrin’s work here.
 Scroll down for more photos: